aditya-jaishankar/aditya-jaishankar.github.io/_coursenotes/CFDpython.md

 \end{equation}
 $$

 So far, because we lived in 1-D space we modeled $u_i$ as a being a vector of length $M+1$.
 While expanding to 2 dimensions, we now model $u_{i,j}$ as being a 2-D array, indexed by indices $i,j$.
-The intial and boundary conditions are
+The initial and boundary conditions are

 $$
 \begin{align}